-7 Signs You May Have Too Much Debt
+11 Signs You Have Too Much Credit Card Debt [+4 Ways to Pay It Off]

 Many Americans must (and regularly do) borrow money to reach important goals, such as attending school, purchasing a car, and buying a home.
-Even credit cards, when used responsibly, can help us quickly manage those small, one-off unexpected expenses.
-So, while having a manageable amount of debt for the right reasons is normal, too much of the wrong kind of debt can make us feel out of control of our financial lives.
+Even credit cards—when used responsibly—can help us cover ongoing expenses.
+With that in mind, debt is not only normal, but necessary in many circumstances.
+But when borrowers take on too much debt, they can dig themselves into a financial hole and feel like there’s no way out.

 In This Article

 - 7 Signs You Have a Debt Problem